bobbingwide/slog-bloat/readme.txt

 Donate link: https://www.oik-plugins.com/oik/oik-donate/
 Tags: performance, analysis
 Requires at least: 5.6
-Tested up to: 5.6
+Tested up to: 5.6.1
-Stable tag: 0.0.2
+Stable tag: 0.1.0
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 == Description ==
+Analyse the requests logged in the oik-bwtrace daily trace summary file.
-Determine the effect of activating / deactivating a plugin on server side performance.
+Use this to determine the effect of activating / deactivating a plugin on server side performance.

 The slog-bloat plugin is a generic solution to enable performance comparison of server responses with different server configurations.